nicklansley/nick-stable-diffusion/README.md

 Note that I have disabled the safety catch and allow this project to create any image it desires.
-But doing so comes with great responsibility and you must not forget what you agreed to when downloading the model in step 5 above.
+But doing so comes with great responsibility and you must not forget what you agreed to when downloading the model in <i>Fast Start</i>> above.

 If you prefer to avoid the possibility of NSFW content (for example, you are demonstrating this as a show & tell at work), re-enable the safety catch in the backend code by changing server.py line 250 from